LEARNAcademy/syllabus/javascript/conditionals.md

 #### Troubleshooting Tips

-- Is the file path is correct?
+- Is the file path correct?

 ---

 ### JavaScript Operators

 Boolean is a primitive data type in JavaScript that evaluates to either `true` or `false`.
 Boolean values are very useful when making evaluations about data. **Equality operators** compare one value to the other and judge if the values equate to the same thing.
-If they do equate to the same a Boolean value of true is returned if not we get a Boolean value of false.
+If they do equate to the same, a Boolean value of true is returned.
+If it does not we get a Boolean value of false.
 There are two types of equality operators, the loose equality operator and the strict equality operator.
 The loose equality operator converts the two items to the same data type before making a comparison and the strict equality operator requires the two items being compared must be the same data type to return true.

 ```javascript
 // loose equality operator